kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(Number) getPositionX()`
-Returns the x-coordinate.
+Returns the x-coordinate of this node.

 ### `(Number) getPositionY()`
-Returns the y-coordinate.
+Returns the y-coordinate of this node.

 ### `(Number) getPositionZ()`
-Returns the z-coodrinate.
+Returns the z-coodrinate of this node.

 ### `(DivSugar.Node) getPosition(vec)`
-Sets the position of this node to the vector `vec`.
+Gets the position of this node by copying into the vector `vec`.
 This method is chainable.

 ### `(DivSugar.Node) setPosition(vec)`
-Gets the position of this node by copying to the vector `vec`.
+Sets the vector `vec` to the position of this node.
 This method is chainable.

 ### `(DivSugar.Node) setPosition(x, y, z)`
-Sets the position of this node.
+Sets the specified coordinates to the position of this node.
 This method is chainable.

 ### `(DivSugar.Node) getTransform(mat)`
-Gets the transform of this node by copying to the matrix `mat`.
+Gets the transform of this node by copying into the matrix `mat`.
 This method is chainable.

 ### `(DivSugar.Node) setTransform(mat) ->`
-Sets the transform of this node.
+Sets the matrix `mat` to the transform of this node.
 This method is chainable.

 ### `(Boolean) getVisible()`
 Returns whether this node is visible.

 ### `(DivSugar.Node) setVisible(visible)`
-Sets the visibility of this node.
+Sets whether this node is visible.
 This method is chainable.

 ### `(Boolean) getBackface()`
 Returns whether the backface culling is enabled.

 ### `(DivSugar.Node) setBackface(backface)`
-Sets the backface culling of this node.
+Sets whether to enable the backface culling of this node.
 This method is chainable.

 ### `(Boolean) getClip()`
 Returns whether the clipping child nodes is enabled.

 ### `(DivSugar.Node) setClip(clip)`
-Sets the child nodes clipping.
+Sets whether to enable the child nodes clipping of this node.
 This method is chainable.

 ### `(Number) getOpacity()`